Every US state’s best value for money restaurant

 Idaho: Chandlers, Boise

-Although specialty and prime steaks will cost you a pretty penny at this chic Boise spot, opt for the $50 three-course dinner and you'll get the best bang for your buck – the choice of entrées includes beef bourguignon, duck two ways, and double-cut pork chop.
-Often rated among the state's best restaurants, Chandlers' elegant ambience, live jazz, and perfect Martinis will make your evening truly special.
+Although specialty and prime steaks will cost you a pretty penny at this chic Boise spot, opt for the $60 three-course dinner and you'll get the best bang for your buck – the choice of entrées includes braised bone-in short rib, duck two ways, and veal picatta.
+Often rated among the state's best restaurants, Chandlers' elegant ambience, live jazz, and perfect drinks will make your evening truly special.

 Illinois: Tutto Fresco, Chicago

-At Italian restaurant Tutto Fresco, the welcomes are warm, the food is of the finest quality, and the prices are deliciously low (the most expensive thing on the menu is the linguini frutti di mare, a seafood pasta dish, which comes in at a reasonable $26).
-So it's no wonder diners rated it the best value for money restaurant in Chicago on Opentable.
+At Italian restaurant Tutto Fresco, the welcomes are warm, the food is of the finest quality, and the prices are deliciously low: nothing is over $29, so it's no wonder diners have rated it the best value for money restaurant in Chicago on Opentable.
 The menu features a range of traditional favorites and modern twists, so there's something for everyone.

 Indiana: His Place Eatery, Indianapolis

-Renowned for its gourmet twist on soul food, His Place Eatery is a firm favorite among Indianapolis locals.
-Headed up by chef James 'Mackie' Jones, the menu is filled with mouth-watering dishes, including peach cobbler chicken and waffles, a deconstructed chicken pot pie, and collard green grilled cheese.
-The restaurant definitely doesn't skimp on portion sizes, so it's great value for money.
+Renowned for putting a gourmet twist on soul food, His Place Eatery is a firm favorite among Indianapolis locals.
+Headed up by chef James 'Mackie' Jones, the menu is filled with mouthwatering dishes, including peach cobbler chicken and waffles, a deconstructed chicken pot pie, and collard green grilled cheese.
+The restaurant definitely doesn't skimp on portion sizes, so it's great value for money too.

 Iowa: Harbinger, Des Moines